Feel the career fear and do it anyway

 It’s probably not a good a sign that after 12 years in an industry I once loved, I couldn’t stop thinking about retirement – but who retires at 30?!
 Surely I wasn’t going to have to be doing this for 30 more years, I honestly couldn’t fathom the thought.

 Sure, I loved my team, where I worked, the money.
 I just didn’t get any joy out of the actual work anymore.
 My motivation was gone so I took drastic action….
-I QUIT!
+I quit my job.

 On my first day waking up without a job to go to, what did I do?
 Why of course, in the spirit of spontaneity, I booked an adventure!
 Morocco had always been somewhere I wanted to travel to, but my travelling buddies had already been.
 So, with images of sunset camel rides and bustling street markets filling my brain, I took the plunge and booked Flash Pack’s Morocco group adventure.

 However, on the morning of the trip I suddenly started feeling nervous.
 Who actually goes on group tours anymore?
 Who else would be joining me?
 Was this some sort of premature mid life crisis?
 With these thoughts swirling through my head, I touched down in Marrakech airport.
 Here I was met by a big Flash Pack sign welcoming me, and a friendly man who was to be my guide for the next few days.
 He introduced me to another Flashpacker who was even more nervous than me (phew).